Effective Date: January 28, 2022

 Information We Collect

-When you visit or use our website we may collect the following types of information:
+When you visit or use our Site, we may collect various types of information, including the following:

-- Information you voluntarily provide to us, such as your name, email address, job title, logon credentials, and any other contact information you may provide.
-Privacy for America may collect this information, for example, when you contact us through the website or by email or request information or assistance.
+- Information you voluntarily provide to us, such as your name, email address, employment information, and any other information you may provide.
+Privacy for America may collect this information, for example, when you contact us through the Site.

 Use of Information

-Privacy for America may use the information we collect for a variety of purposes such as:
+Privacy for America may use the information we collect for any lawful purpose, including the following:

 - To respond to your inquiries and requests;